deislabs/bindle/docs/signing-spec.md

 - CI systems
 - Users who transfer bindles from one Bindle server to another
 - Import/export tools
+- Proxy servers

+While this is implicit in the definitions, we should make it _explicit_ that a Bindle server can use the same key to sign as a host (for bindles it hosts) and as a proxy (for pass-through and cache features).
+But in each case, the key must be marked for the appropriate role.
 ## Signing and Timestamps

 The date and time of a signature can be an important piece of information for auditing.